Renault Master E-TECH interior, dashboard & comfort

 Infotainment, apps & sat nav

 The basic two-speaker stereo features DAB, Bluetooth phone connection and a USB port.
-This is handy, because that allows you to use your smartphone with Renault’s R&Go app that gives you eco driving tips and information, while a handy cradle allows you to use your phone or tablet as a sat nav.
-It’s a decent stopgap alternative to built-in sat nav, although Renault does offer this, too.
+This is handy, because that allows you to use your smartphone with Renault’s R&Go app that gives you eco driving tips and information, while a cradle allows you to use your phone or tablet as a sat nav.

 On the panel van, the R-Link system is mounted in position where the rear-view mirror would normally sit, so it’s actually quite intuitive to look at.
-It’s controlled via the buttons on the dashboard, but while it’s not the most user-friendly system, it at least has TomTom sat nav with live updates for the first three years of ownership.
+It’s controlled via the buttons on the dashboard, but while it’s not the most user-friendly system, it at least has TomTom sat nav with live updates for the first three years.

 In This Review

-- 2Range, battery & chargingIts sheer size means the Renault Master Z.E. is compromised in terms of driving range
+- 2Range, battery & chargingIts sheer size means the Renault Master E-TECH is compromised in terms of driving range

-- 5Interior & comfort - currently readingFunction beats form in the utilitarian Renault Master Z.E. cab
+- 5Interior, dashboard & comfort - currently readingFunction beats form in the utilitarian Renault Master E-TECH cab